gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v7.0.1.0 2014/01/10 Added 'const' qualifier to input variable to 'RxBuff::Write()'.
-Improved comments to 'Rx::Run()' in 'Clide-Rx.hpp'.
-v7.0.0.0 2014/01/09 Added new 'RxBuff' class as a front-end input buffer for the 'Rx' engine.
+v8.0.0.0 2014/01/13 Added logging funnctionality to clide-cpp.
+Currently added to only the 'Clide::Rx' class.
+Added unit tests for logging functionality ('LoggingTests.cpp').
+Added the '-std=c++0x' compiler flag to the Makefile so that I can use 'enum class xxx' (strongly-typed enumerations). v7.0.1.0 2014/01/10 Added 'const' qualifier to input variable to 'RxBuff::Write()'.
+Improved comments to 'Rx::Run()' in 'Clide-Rx.hpp'. v7.0.0.0 2014/01/09 Added new 'RxBuff' class as a front-end input buffer for the 'Rx' engine.
 Characters can be written to the RxBuff, and RxBuff will call Rx::Go() automatically when it detects the end-of-command character, and clear the buffer, ready for more input.
 Added unit test file for this feature (test/RxBuff.cpp).
 Also fixed recent dates in the README changelog.
 Started using new naming scheme (dropping the Clide from the start of the filename).
 Modified Makefile for automatic dependency generation for 'test/' folder. v6.0.2.0 2014/01/07 Deleted unneeded, commented-out code.
 Fixed bug 'Command groups it belongs to' bug by replacing fixed 0 index with x variable, closes #89.